wp-plugins/terms-of-use-2/readme.txt

 * Select a front-end page to protect.
 If user is not logged in, a cookie will be set when terms are accepted.

-Feedback and requests are welcome.
+Feedback, requests, and donations are welcome!

 == Installation ==
 1. Upload `terms-of-use` folder to the `/wp-content/plugins/` directory